An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Reduction to bounded branchwidth: Proof of Theorem

+We first turn $C$, by homotopy, into a set of loops~$L$ pairwise disjoint except at a common basepoint~$b$.
+To this end, we first draw a tree~$T$ on~$\surf$ that touches each closed curve in~$C$ exactly once.
+(For this, one could start with a tree that is a spanning tree of the ``dual'' of the closed curves in~$C$ and visits all faces of~$C$, and then extend it if necessary to touch all curves in~$C$.)
+We then contract~$T$ on~$\surf$.

+$L$ cannot contain a monogon, because otherwise the corresponding closed curve in~$C$ would be contractible. $L$ cannot contain a bigon whose boundary involves two different loops, because otherwise the corresponding closed curves in~$C$ would be homotopic.
+If $L$ contains a bigon whose boundary involves the same loop appearing twice, then $|L|=1$, so the lemma holds.
+By Lemma~\ref{L:nogon}, $|L|\le\max\{0,3g-3\}$. \end{proof}

-A \emphdef{circular wall}~$W$~\cite[Figure~8]{kp-dvgbg-19} of height~$h$ and circumference~$\ell$ is a 3-regular graph that, in some embedding of~$W$ in the plane, is represented as the union of $h$~vertex-disjoint cycles, called \emphdef{circles}, organized in a concentric way, such that any two consecutive circles are connected by $\ell$~\emphdef{radial edges}; in successive layers, the radial edges are interleaved.
-A \emphdef{ring}~$R$ of this circular wall~$W$ is a subgraph contained in the (closed) annulus between two circles at distance four in the radial order; a ring thus contains five vertex-disjoint circles, consecutive in this concentric order, together with edges connecting them; the \emphdef{central circle} of~$R$ is the third one in that order.
-A \emphdef{central brick} of~$R$ is the boundary of a face of~$W$ incident to its central circle.
+\begin{proof}[Proof of Proposition~\ref{P:irrelevant}] We need some preparations.
+A \emph{circular wall}~$W$~\cite[Figure~8]{kp-dvgbg-19} of height~$h$ and circumference~$\ell$ is a 3-regular graph that, in some embedding of~$W$ in the plane, is represented as the union of $h$~vertex-disjoint cycles, called \emph{circles}, organized in a concentric way, such that any two consecutive circles are connected by $\ell$~\emph{radial edges}; in any two successive layers, the radial edges are interleaved.

+Let $H$ be the connected component of $G-\gamma$ that is planar and contains a subdivision of the $(200c\times 200c)$-wall.
+By 3-connectivity, this wall has a unique combinatorial embedding in the plane, up to symmetry and up to the choice of the outer (infinite) face; we denote by $\varphi$ a plane embedding of~$H$ such that the restriction of~$\varphi$ to the wall is the natural embedding, in which the outer face of the wall has the largest degree.
+In particular, $v$ is the central vertex of this wall.

-If $G$ is embeddable on~$\complex$, then obviously $G-v$ is also embeddable on~$\complex$; the hard part is the reverse direction.
-In the given subdivision of the $(1000c\times 1000c)$-wall in~$G$, we first compute a subdivision~$\dot W$ of a circular wall~$W$ of height $45c+10$ and circumference three, so that $v$ is located inside the inner circle of this circular wall in the planar embedding of~$W$; see Kociumaka and Pilipczuk~\cite[Figures 8 and~9]{kp-dvgbg-19}.
+Then $H$ contains a subdivision~$\dot W$ of a circular wall~$W$ of height $11c+4$ and circumference $2c+1$, so that $v$ is located inside the inner circle of this circular wall in $\varphi$; see Kociumaka and Pilipczuk~\cite[Figures 8 and~9]{kp-dvgbg-19}.

-Let us consider an embedding~$\psi$ of~$G-v$ on~$\complex$.
-This induces embeddings of~$\dot W-v$ and~$W-v$ on~$\complex$, also denoted by~$\psi$.
-Each ring of~$W$ corresponds naturally to a subdivided ring of~$\dot W$.
-Such a subdivided ring is \emphdef{embedded plainly} in~$\psi$ if it lies in the detached surface~$\surf$ of~$\complex$ and each central brick of the ring is a two-sided closed curve in~$\surf$ and bounds a disk on~$\surf$, the interior of which does not contain any vertex or edge of~$\dot W$.